CanaanStafford/Multiplayer/README.md

 These are the Sons of the Forest server files.
-To use them, simply replace the Multiplayer folder with this repository, usually found in C:\User\<user>\AppData\LocalLow\Endnight\SonsOfTheForest\Saves\<long number>\Multiplayer
+To use them, simply replace the Multiplayer folder with this repository, usually found in C:\Users\%USERPROFILE%\AppData\LocalLow\Endnight\SonsOfTheForest\Saves\<long number>\Multiplayer